-Impaired Driving Paid Media Evaluation
+Impaired Driving Paid Media Evaluation- Drive Sober or Get Pulled Over

-The 2021 ADECA Alabama Alcohol Target Group Research data collection was started by Research Strategies, Inc.'s in-house Consumer Telephone Operations Center in September at the completion of the Labor Day weekend enforcement blitz.
+The 2022 ADECA Alabama Alcohol Target Group Research data collection was started by Research Strategies, Inc.'s in-house Consumer Telephone Operations Center in September at the completion of the Labor Day weekend enforcement blitz.
 The data retrieval phase of the research was completed in September.
-A total of 502 qualified Alabama driver residents were randomly sampled using a combination of landlines and wireless (cell phones) telephone exchanges.
+A total of 500 qualified Alabama driver residents were randomly sampled using a combination of landlines and wireless (cell phones) telephone exchanges.

-Each of the five hundred (N = 502) research participants captured in the 2021 ADECA Alabama Alcohol Target Group Research were qualified as:
+Each of the five hundred (N = 500) research participants captured in the 2022 ADECA Alabama Alcohol Target Group Research were qualified as:

-- Living in one of the 67 Alabama Counties - Being 19 Years or older - Drives a motor vehicle at least a few times a year - Drank at least a single beer, glass of wine or other alcoholic beverage in the past year.
-(This qualification reveals that 35.2% of Alabama drivers "say" that they have not drank in the past one year.)
+- Living in one of the 67 Alabama Counties - Being 19 Years or older - Drives a motor vehicle at least a few times a year - Someone in the household having drank at least a single beer, glass of wine or other alcoholic beverage in the past year.
+This qualification reveals that 41.95% of Alabama drivers "say" that they have not drank in the past one month.
+This is 6.73 percentage points more Alabama drivers since the 2021 Research.